I’ve got your new food addiction! Cheese-less cheese. Yes, it tastes like cheese! But it’s vegan nacho cheese and it’s also totally NUT FREE!

-Once it’s ready, you can go traditional and dunk in some corn tortilla chips like I did in the photos.
-You should also try this stuff on jazzy plates like lentil chili cheese nachos, nachos supreme or mean green vegan nachos.
-Whatever combination of toppings you pair it with, you’ll be yelling “It’s nacho cheese!” anytime someone tries to swipe a bite.
+Once it’s ready, you can go traditional and dunk in some tortilla chips like I did in the photos.
+But you should also try this stuff on jazzy plates like lentil chili cheese nachos, nachos supreme or mean green vegan nachos.
+Whatever combination of toppings you pair it with, you’ll be yelling “it’s nacho cheese!” anytime someone tries to swipe a bite.
 Ha ha ha… get it?
 Cut me some slack.
 I’m a food blogger, not a comedian.
 Anyway, scroll down for the full recipe.

 This vegan nacho cheese sauce is addicting and life changing!

 - 1 C white potatoes, peeled and cubed

 - 1/4 C nondairy milk

 - 2 tsp lemon juice

 - 3 tbsp jalapeño pickling liquid

 - 1 tsp onion powder

 - 1 tbsp nutritional yeast

 Boil the potatoes and carrots in pot of water for approximately 10 minutes.
 Drain them from the boiling water and add to a high-powered blender immediately.
 If you cook the potatoes for too long, they will become starchy and your sauce will not be smooth.
 This recipe will not work in a conventional blender.
 The potatoes need to be whipped at a high enough speed that they break down and emulsify, creating a smooth and creamy cheese-like sauce, with undetectable potato!
 You’ll need a Vitamix or Blendtec.
 I’ve made it in a Magic Bullet in a half batch and it also worked well.